Language Weaver

 Language Weaver is the machine translation (MT) technology and brand of RWS.
-The brand name was revived in 2021 following the acquisition SDL and Iconic Translation Machines Ltd. and the merging of the respective teams and technologies.
+The brand name was revived in 2021 following the acquisition of SDL and Iconic Translation Machines Ltd. and the merging of the respective teams and technologies.
 Language Weaver was formerly a standalone company that was acquired by SDL in 2010.

 History

 Language Weaver was a Los Angeles, California–based company founded in 2002 as a spin-out company from the University of Southern California.
 The company was founded to commercialise a statistical approach to automatic language translation and natural language processing known as statistical machine translation (SMT).
 The company's name is a reference to one of the pioneers of machine translation — Warren Weaver — who first proposed the idea of using computers to ‘decode’ or ‘decrypt’ language in a memorandum back in 1947.

 Language Weaver’s statistical approach to machine translation was cutting-edge at the time, and a significant improvement over previous approaches such as Rule-Based MT.
-Language Weaver grew a steadily over an 8 year period, with staff numbers totalling 96 across offices in US, Europe, and Japan.
+Language Weaver grew steadily over an 8 year period, with staff numbers totalling 96 across offices in US, Europe, and Japan.
 The company had significant business with Government organisations where its name continues to hold strong recognition to this day.

 In July 2010, Language Weaver was acquired by SDL plc for $42.5 million and the company was renamed SDL Language Weaver.